ohmykreee/kreee-blog/content/article/opnsense-unbound-resolve-through-proxy/index.en.md

 ---
-title: "Using Proxy for Recursive Queries in OPNSense's Unbound"
+title: "Using Proxy for Recursive Queries in OPNSense's Unbound (No DNS Leaks)"
 date: 2025-10-07T00:44:01+08:00
 draft: false
 categories: ['Learning']